AlexNeugroschl/JAX_Risk_Engine/docs/concepts/architecture.md

 │   │   ├── lgm.py                        Linear Gauss-Markov closed-form math
 │   │   │                                 (piecewise-constant Sigma) -- used by
 │   │   │                                 bermudan_swaption.py and engine/calibration/
-│   │   └── ore_builders.py               Shared ORE VanillaSwap construction and
+│   │   ├── ore_builders.py               Shared ORE VanillaSwap construction and
-│   │                                     cashflow extraction -- used by every pricer
+│   │   │                                 cashflow extraction -- used by every pricer
+│   │   └── static_key.py                 By-value hashing for the _Prepared* trade
+│   │                                     structures, so they can be jax.jit STATIC
-│   ├── calibration/
+│   │                                     arguments instead of recompiling every call │   ├── calibration/
 │   │   ├── basket.py                     Co-terminal swaption basket construction and
 │   │   │                                 LGM's own closed-form swaption pricer